 Romantic Things to Do in Malaga

 Away from the busy tourist hubs, Malaga is actually a great city for lovers.
 From ambient bars to ocean strolls, there is loads of stuff to do in Malaga for the romantics out there.

 Better than going for some romantic meal together, one of the better things to do in Malaga for couples has got to be actually learning how to make a meal together.
 Though you could probably choose from a load of different things to make, why not learn how to make a load of different things… by learning how to prepare tapas, of course.

-Find somewhere reputable online where you can learn the beautiful arts of tapas creation, then make a beeline for ’em.
+Book a tapas cooking workshop where you can learn the beautiful arts of tapas creation, then make a beeline for ’em.
 No doubt they’ll take you over to a traditional market, where they’ll talk you through what fresh fish you should be getting amongst other things.
 Then you’ll learn how to make spongy tortillas and a whole lot of other tapas.
 Sounds good to us.

 14. Go for a couples massage at a hammam

 You’re in Malaga with your partner on a nice trip.
 You’ve been wandering around all day.
 You’re hot, you’re tired, your feet hurt.
 We’ve all been there.
 One of the best cures for this is to head on over to a hammam for a super relaxing bath and massage: trust us, this is definitely a top romantic thing to do in Malaga (and eases those weary bones, too).

 One such is Hammam al Andalus.
 Here you’ll find various baths of various temperatures that you can dip in and out of, steam rooms, and the chance to get a massage too.
 Definitely one of the more unusual things to do in Malaga, the interiors at Hammam al Andalus are pretty fancy and make you lose all sense of time and place.
 There’s even a lounge where you can sip mint tea.
 It’s all very Moorish.

 Do You Need Travel Insurance?